Home

 Thank you to our wonderful donors!

-Remember!
-The draw for the trip to 2 to Iceland will be held live on air on Sunday, January 15th at 6pm during Across the Universe!
+The draw for the trip for 2 to Iceland was held live on Sunday, January 15th at 6 pm during the program Across the Universe.
+Anyone that donated during the fall membership drive campaign up to and including December 31st, 2016 by 11:59 pm was eligible for the draw.

-Anyone that donated during the fall membership drive campaign up to and including December 31, 2016 by 11:59pm will be eligible for the draw.
-This includes any donations that were received by mail/post, and were time stamped before or on December 31st, 2016.
-Good luck!
+We are happy to announce that the CIUT donor who will soon be on their way to Iceland is DAVE DEER of Scarborough.
+Congrats Dave!